James-Jeudy/Incident-Response/README.md

 <h3> 4.
 Observe Entities and Incident Timelines<h3></h3>

 We found it very strange that there were five alerts for the successful brute force attempts as you should only need one successful attempt to access the machine.
-The Windows-VM is the machine that was accessed by malicious actors, and 24.46.222.79 is the source IP address of the attacker.
+The Windows-VM is the machine that was accessed by malicious actors, and 24.46.222.79 is the IP address of the attacker.
 According to this info below, the attacker is located in Brooklyn, New York:

 <br>